 Gambit: What We Know So Far About The X-Men Spin-Off Movie

-Created by Chris Claremont and Jim Lee, the mutant character Gambit was first introduced to Marvel Comics in 1990, and while considered by many to be a controversial character, he certainly has developed his own dedicated fan-base (particularly in thanks to the animated show that began in 1992.
-With the X-Men franchise expanding, 20th Century Fox has spent years trying to capitalize on this popularity, but may now actually get to by giving the mutant hero his very own solo movie.
+Created by Chris Claremont and Jim Lee, the mutant character Gambit was first introduced to Marvel Comics in 1990, and while considered by many to be a controversial character, he certainly has developed his own dedicated fan-base (particularly in thanks to the animated show that began in 1992).
+With the X-Men franchise expanding, 20th Century Fox has spent years trying to capitalize on this popularity, and now they may actually get to by giving the mutant hero his very own solo movie.

 But what's the Gambit film going to be about?
 Who is it going to star?
 Who has been put in charge of making it?
 We answer all of those questions and more in this latest installment of our What We Know So Far guides.
 Read on and learn!

 Set to be a part of the growing X-Men Cinematic Universe, the film is expected to follow the young Remy LeBeau as he lives in New Orleans, Louisiana as a key member of the venerable Thieves' Guild.
-In order to try and create piece between this group and the rivals of the Assassins' Guild, it's organized that Remy will marry Bella Donna Boudreaux, the granddaughter of the head assassin and a childhood friend of Remy's.
+In order to try and create peace between this group and the rivals of the Assassins' Guild, a marriage is organized between Remy and Bella Donna Boudreaux, the granddaughter of the head assassin and a childhood friend of Remy's.
 Unfortunately, due to certain sour family members, this event winds up going horribly wrong.

 At this time it is unknown who will be the central antagonist of the film, but we'll get into that soon.